rabauke/mpl/doc/README.md

 utilize it via a more user-friendly interface.

+## Supported features

+The Message Passing Library gives currently access via a convinient C++ interface to the following features of the Message Passing Interface standard:

+* environmental management (implicit initialization and finalization, timers, but no error handlig).
+* point-to-point communication (blocking and non-blocking),
+* collective communication (blocking and non-blocking),
+* derived data types (happens automatically for many custom datatypes or via the `base_struct_builder` helper class and the layout classes of MPL),
+* communicator- and group-management and
+* process topolgies (cartesian and graph topologies),

+Currently, the following MPI features are not yet suppoted by MPL:

+* error handling,
+* process creation and management,
+* one-sided communication and
+* I/O.

+MPL assumes that the underlaying MPI implementation supports the [version 3.1](https://www.mpi-forum.org/docs/) of the Message Passing Interface standard.
+Future versions of MPL may also employ features of the upcoming version 4.0 or later MPI versions.

 ## Installation

 MPL is built on MPI.
 An MPI implementation needs to be installed as a